Estimating the chemical potential using the Widom insertion method

 μ = -kT ln(ZN+1/ZN),

 where ZN is the partition function for N particles.
 For a classical system the partition function contains an integral over the momentum degrees of freedom and an integral over the position degrees of freedom.
-The integral over the momentum gives the ideal gas contribution to the chemical potential, and the integral over the coordinates of the particles yields the excess chemical potential μ*.
+The integral over the momenta gives the ideal gas contribution to the chemical potential, and the integral over the coordinates of the particles yields the excess chemical potential μ*.
 That is, the total chemical potential is given by μ = μideal + μ*.
-It is easy to see that the excess chemical potential can be expressed for sufficiently large N as
+It can be shown that the excess chemical potential can be expressed for sufficiently large N as

 μ* = -kT ln<exp(-ΔU/kT)>,

 where the average is computed by averaging over random potential additions of a particle.
-The potential energy ΔU is the change in potential energy of the system that would be found if we were to actually add the particle.
+The potential energy ΔU is the change in potential energy of the system that would be found if we were to add a particle to a system of N particles.
 During the simulation no particle is actually added.
-Instead we compute the value of ΔU if a particle were inserted.
+The value of ΔU is computed by inserting a ghost particle of the same type at random positions.
+The average is computed by averaging over many random additions of the ghost particle.

-- Use the Metropolis (or other) algorithm to simulate a system of particles at fixed temperature, volume, and number of particles.
+1. Use the Metropolis algorithm to simulate a system of particles at fixed temperature, volume, and number of particles.
 In our program we simulate a system of Lennard-Jones particles in two dimensions.